Installing and Configuring an IMU for Motorcycle Applications

 Despite still showing the status as “Good” within VBOX Test Suite, this seeded Kalman Filter will cause the Heading_IMU measurement to be incorrect due to reasons outlined below:

-This feature allows the IMU to initialise when a certain speed is reached (18 km/h) aiding the Kalman filter to initialise correctly in cases when it is difficult to remain stationary throughout initialisation.
-It has been added to also prevent early initialisation of the Kalman filter caused by erroneous movements of the antenna(s), such as when the rider of a motorcycle shifts their body position.
+This feature allows the IMU to initialise when a certain speed is reached (18 km/h) which will aid the Kalman filter to initialise correctly in cases when it is difficult to remain stationary throughout the initialisation.
+It will also prevent early initialisation of the Kalman filter caused by erroneous movements of the antenna(s), such as when the rider shift their body position.

-Once configured and the VBOX 3i is first powered on, you will need to allow some time to acquire satellites.
-When satellite lock is achieved, drive away in a straight line, reaching a speed greater than 18 km/h.
-The IMU and subsequently Kalman filter will begin their initialisation at this stage and data for the respective channels will be generated.
+Once the configuration has been completed and the VBOX 3i is powered on, you will need to allow some time to acquire satellites.
+When the unit achieves satellite lock, you must drive in a straight line at a speed of more than 18 km/h.
+The IMU, and subsequently the Kalman filter, will begin the initialisation when the bike reaches the required speed and will begin the data generation for the respective channels.

 Points to consider when installing an IMU on a motorbike